-Cameron’s Cottage is nestled in the heart of RSPB Franchises Lodge nature reserve in the New Forest and sleeps 19.
+Cameron’s Cottage is nestled in the heart of RSPB Franchises Lodge nature reserve in the New Forest and sleeps up to nineteen people.
 It has been renovated to create a sustainable place where groups of young people can experience and learn about the natural world.

 The solar panels have been installed and the new staircase is in place.
 Ancient Anglo Saxon burial mounds have also been discovered in the Reserve.

 Wow, what progress.
 I was blown away with how much work has been done and what a hive of activity was on site.
 In a time when so much can sadly not happen, it was so wonderful to see this incredible progress.
 The construction company AV Developments have done an awesome job inspite of everything.

 The place has taken on a new dimension and you can get such a real sense of what it will be like when groups of young people come and stay.
 The RSPB have the most beautiful reserve in the New Forest and we are just thrilled to partner with them on this exciting project.